joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-11-15-final-jeopardy.md

 ## Solution

-In both strategies, the thresholded bonus rule is in play: if the player has accumulated less than $\\$1,000$ by the time they hit the Daily Double, they get house money to be with in the amount of $\\$1,000,$ otherwise they can use their own winnings to bet.
+In both strategies, the thresholded bonus rule is in play: if the player has accumulated less than $\\$1,000$ by the time they hit the Daily Double, they get house money to bet with in the amount of $\\$1,000,$ otherwise they can use their own winnings to bet.
 The row by row strategy has just $30$ cases to consider since there is one guessing order and $30$ possible locations for the Daily Double.
 However, the random strategy has $30! \approx 2.7\times 10^{32}$ possible orderings, each of which can be interrupted by the Daily Double at $30$ different points.

 ## Row by row

 For the row by row strategy, we can just go one tile at a time.
 If the accumulated winnings by the Daily Double tile are less than $\\$1,000,$ then we get $\\$1,000$ to bet with.
 Otherwise, we bet all our accumulated winnings, doubling our money.
 Also, we do not get the face value of the tile we hit the Daily Double on.
-Saving the math for the extra credit, we can just code up the logic above with a short Python script.
+Saving the math for the second case, we can just code up the logic above with a short Python script.
 It shows that the expected value of this strategy is $\\$23,800:$

 ```python